ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_GoG_winners/JCWBML-multipleagencies.md

 length: short

 single: no #mark yes if an individual NO CAPS
 description: Modernized and digitized grants management across government.
-The team’s efforts allow grant recipients to spend more time and effort on driving results in areas such as public health, science, infrastructure and economic development.
+The team’s efforts allow grant recipients to spend more time and effort on driving results in areas such as public health, science, infrastructure, and economic development.

 category: multiple